27Shri03/Video-Chat-Application/README.md

 # Video Chat Application (Beta)

-This is a real-time chat application built using WebRTC (Web Real-Time Communication) technology, allowing two users to communicate through video, audio, and text chat.
+This is a real-time chat application built using WebRTC (Web Real-Time Communication) technology, allowing two users to communicate through video and audio.
 The application consists of a React frontend and a backend server built with Node.js and Socket.IO for signaling.

 ## Features